How to make fewer HTTP requests.

 Check how many HTTP requests your URL makes

-You can use the HTTP Requests Checker below to see how many requests your pages make.
-You can also see which type of requests your page makes (images, css files, etc..):
+You can use the HTTP Requests Checker below to see how many requests your web pages make.
+You can also see which type of requests your web pages make (images, css files, etc..):

 Combine & inline your CSS scripts

 Most website templates require multiple CSS files (usually in the header and the footer) to load to support the template.
 You should combine these files to one large file to minimize the amount of HTTP requests.
 It’s as simple as opening all the files and copy & pasting their content to one file.
 Make sure that file paths inside the CSS scripts are correct.
 An even better option is not using a file for CSS at all but inlining the CSS script for the above-the-fold content in the HTML head and defer loading the rest of the CSS instead, read more about that here.

 Minimize the use of design & functional images

 You should aim to minimize the amount of images used for design or functional reasons and load only those you really can’t miss.
 Lots of older, or badly coded designs use images for backgrounds, buttons, borders, hover effects or other design purposes instead of CSS.
 The same visual effects can usually be achieved by using small CSS scripts which will reduce the number of HTTP requests.
 A good free online tool to create various visual CSS effects is CSS3.0 Maker.